 Students may choose one of six basic patterns to satisfy the major requirement at Bowdoin: a departmental major, two departmental majors (a double major), a coordinate major, an interdisciplinary major, a student-designed major, or any of the preceding with a departmental minor.
 The requirements for completing specific majors and minors are presented in detail in the section describing the courses offered by each department.
 See the section on Interdisciplinary Majors.

 Students should have ample time to be exposed to a broad range of courses and experiences before focusing their educational interests and so do not declare their majors until the fourth semester of their college enrollment.
-Students are required to declare their majors before registering for courses for the junior year or applying to participate in off-campus study programs.
+Students are required to declare their majors before registering for courses for the junior year or applying to participate in junior- or senior-year off-campus study programs.
 Students declare their majors only after consultation with a major academic advisor(s).
 Since some departments have courses that must be passed or criteria that must be met before a student will be accepted as a major, students are encouraged to think well in advance about possible majors and to speak with faculty about their educational interests.
 Students may change their majors after consultation with the relevant departments, but they may not declare a new major after the first semester of the senior year.
-Special procedures exist for interdisciplinary and student-designed majors.
+Special procedures exist for student-designed majors.
 These are described below.

 Departmental and Program Majors

 Departmental and program majors are offered in the following areas:

 |Asian Studies||Latin American Studies|

 |Gender and Women’s Studies||Visual Arts|